TitanKaempfer/Mad-Games-Tycoon-Real-Life-Mod/+OPTIONALS+/Readme.txt

 -No NPC License Games-
 This optional text files will remove all license game titles from the NPC Games list.
 NPC IPs based on licenses will still be made by them.

+-Screenshots-
+Screenshots will replace the standart screenshots shown for the games you and NPCs publish.
+Currently there are only screenshots for Visual Novel games.